sanlocoz/structural-modeling/README.md

 ## Future work suggestions
 Structural optimization by trial and error often results in unsystematic set of solutions.
 Therefore I suggest to use machine learning optimization such as genetic algorithm (part of evolutionary algorithm) for future works.
-The element of structure could be modeled as genes that being mutated in order to make the fittest individual given the constraint of structural stress and deflection.
+The element of structure could be modeled as genes that being mutated and evolved in order to make the fittest individual given the constraint of structural stress and deflection.
-The objective function could be construction cost for a more abstract parameter or volume of materials for a simpler parameter.
+The objective functions could be construction cost for a more abstract parameter or volume of materials for a simpler parameter.

 <img src="img/5.webp" alt="CSi API" width="700"/>
 by Giorgio Guariso ,Matteo Sangiorgio